theupdateframework/pep-on-pypi-with-tuf/README.rst

 =====================

 TUF metadata provides information that clients can use to make update decisions.
-For example, *targets* metadata lists the available packages on PyPI and include their signatures, cryptographic hashes, and file sizes.
+For example, a *targets* metadata lists the available packages on PyPI and include their signatures, cryptographic hashes, and file sizes.
 Different metadata files provide different information.
 The various metadata files are signed by different roles, which are indicated by the *root* role.
 The concept of roles allows TUF to delegate responsibilities to multiple roles and minimizes the impact of a compromised role.

 TUF requires four top-level roles.
 These are *root*, *timestamp*, *snapshot*, and *targets*.
-The *root* role specifies the public keys for the top-level roles (including its own).
+The *root* role specifies the public keys of the top-level roles (including its own).
 The *timestamp* role references the latest *snapshot* and can signify when a new snapshot of the repository is available.
 The *snapshot* role indicates the latest version of all the TUF metadata files